Tip 1 – How to Pack for a Cruise

-From experience, we have learned that you don’t necessarily always have access to your cabin for several hours after boarding.
-Despite the best efforts of the crew, your luggage may not show up until later in the afternoon or evening.
+We have learned from experience that you don’t always have access to your cabin for several hours after boarding.
+Despite the crew’s best efforts, your luggage may not show up until later in the afternoon or evening.
 The larger mega-ships are renowned for this.

-The items in your carry-on might be the only possessions you have on your first day on board, and so it is essential to get this right.
+The items in your carry-on might be your only possessions on your first day on board, so it is essential to get this right.

 It wasn’t so long ago that most ocean cruise ships had quite formal dress codes, including regular “Black Tie” events.
 Times have changed out of all recognition, and now only a few upmarket luxury ships still maintain this formality.
 Today most of the mass-market cruise lines have relatively causal dress codes and some even promote their version of casual like “country club casual”.

 One of the first things you should consider is where on the formal-casual scale you want to be, based on the cruise line.
 Luckily, smart casual attire like pantsuits, long dresses, chinos and button-up shirts are acceptable in most onboard restaurants these days.
 And if a formal night is not for you, there are still restaurant buffet options for meals where you can dress down.